Ben Affleck And Jennifer Garner Are ‘Working On Marriage’ Following Rehab Stint?

 “They need a top therapist in this field and if both of them are not committed, it won’t work.”

-Sasson said that often times when someone threatens to file for divorce, it is an ultimatum.
+Sasson said that oftentimes when someone threatens to file for divorce, it is an ultimatum.
 They need something from the other person and they hope threatening or filing for divorce will grab their attention.

 Ben Affleck appears happy and healthy as he joins Jennifer Garner and five-year-old son… https://t.co/f2V5u6r5bv #GoogleNewsBenAffleck pic.twitter.com/W2g2KhKCgx